Large Language Models (LLM)

 o3-mini-high

-High quality, medium speed, uses chain-of-thought reasoning for more complete, precise answers
+High quality, medium speed, uses chain-of-thought reasoning for multi-layer computation before answering to provide more complete and accurate responses

 Yes